 The Cuisinart Precision Master SM-50 is simply slower than the KitchenAid Artisan KSM150 and it struggled more with kneading heavy dough.
 But for almost $200 less, we’re okay waiting a few extra minutes for the Cuisinart mixer to do its job.

-Best tabletop mixer: Smeg 1950’s Retro Style Aesthetic Stand Mixer
+Best tabletop mixer for baking, mixing cake and food: Smeg 1950’s Retro Style Aesthetic Stand Mixer

 - Color: Black, Pink, Cream, Blue, Gray, Red, Silver